webplates/docker-blackfire/README.md

 Then simply do `bf script.php`.

 **Note:** since volume mapping is used to get the files inside the container, it only works when called from the project root, it cannot access parent directories.

+To see how CLI profiling with Blackfire works check the [official documentation](https://blackfire.io/docs/cookbooks/profiling-cli).

+## License

+The MIT License (MIT).
+Please see [License File](LICENSE) for more information.